Coming into contact with

 If you have it now or had it before, take some time to learn about these poisonous plant so you can stay rash-free in the future.

 Keep away from any shrubs or vines with leaves of 3.
 These may be either poison ivy or poison oak.
 Poison sumac is a leaf of 5.
 All 3 plants also grow berries in the early fall.

 Here are some other ways you can protect yourself: Learn what the plants look like, and avoid all contact with them.When you are in wooded areas, wear long pants and sleeves.
 Consider gloves if working with your hands.Use a topical product that contains quaternium-18 bentonite.
 It is an over-the-counter medication that can prevent a rash if applied at least 15 minutes before exposure.
 (IvyBlock, for example).
 If your clothes or gloves come in contact with poison ivy, oak, or sumac, try not to touch them.
 Throw them away or wash them in soap and water as soon as possible.
-If you have to handle your clothes, immediately wash your hands so you do not get poison ivy from your clothes.
+If you have to handle your clothes, wash your hands right away so you do not get the rash from them.

-Know what you are getting into ahead of time if at all possible and take the necessary precautions.
+Know what you are getting into ahead of time if at all possible and take precautions.
 It will help you keep the poison away and enjoy the outdoors.